isomerpages/nlb-biblioasia/_jan-to-mar-2023/Maiden Lim and Her Sisters: Taoist Folk Goddesses of Singapore.md

 So far, most of the research into these local gods and goddesses has been conducted by passionate amateurs such as Ronni Pinsler, Jave Wu and Victor Yue.
 More formal scholarship is needed, not only to record the names and stories of these deities, but also to better grasp their place in Southeast Asian culture.
 What sense can we make of the parallels between their veneration and Malay *keramat* (shrine) worship?[^27] What parallels can we draw with other gods of the regional Chinese diaspora, such as Tua Pek Kong (Da Bogong; 大伯公), with his origins in Penang?[^28]

 In saying this, I do not mean to downplay the contributions of non-academics in this field.
-On platforms such as the “Local Gods & Their Legends” and “Taoism Singapore” Facebook groups, aficionados share knowledge about ritual practices across the region.[^29] Here, we share recollections of forgotten deities and learn about those still worshipped in our midst.
+On platforms such as the “Local Gods &amp; Their Legends” and “Taoism Singapore” Facebook groups, aficionados share knowledge about ritual practices across the region.[^29] Here, we share recollections of forgotten deities and learn about those still worshipped in our midst.
 Regardless of whether we are believers, sceptics or just agnostic, we work to keep our sacred heritage alive.

 Lin Guniang, Lei Niangniang and Huang Guniang have not, in my opinion, been accorded the full respect they deserve.
 Over the decades, their congregations have dwindled, their shrines have been destroyed and their tales have been carelessly rewritten.